dougbutner/Geotemporal-NFT-Standard/README.md

 # Watch an [Instructional Video](https://www.youtube.com/watch?v=GXjBQnV_Xm8) on creating your NFT via metadata standards

-The cXc Music NFT Standard is a future-positive standard used to create an [Atomic Assets schema](https://github.com/pinknetworkx/atomicassets-contract/wiki/Quickstart-Guide) to mint NFTs and make templates that are compatible with Web4 for any individual, collection, or application to create their own music NFT project.
+The Web4 NFT Standard is a future-positive standard used to create an [Atomic Assets schema](https://github.com/pinknetworkx/atomicassets-contract/wiki/Quickstart-Guide) to mint NFTs and make templates that are compatible with Web4 for any individual, collection, or application to create their own tokenized project.

 ## The benefits of using Time and Geography in your NFT are:
 - [x] Curation by location